fsmMLK/inkscapeCartesianPlotData2D/README.md

 You can either provide the data in two strings 'X values' and 'Y values' (numbers must be separated by spaces) or by providing the path of a text file containing a table of X (column 1) and Y data (column 2,3,...).
 You can inform the preferred field separator.

-In case of an input file, multiple plots can be generated at once by providing Y data of each plot in different columns.
+In case of data provided via text file, multiple plots can be generated at once by providing Y data of each plot in different columns.
 The same 'X values' is assumed.

 # Installation and requirements